technobotanist/VisStudioUnityCamera/courses/visstudiocameraunity/tandvemulator/settingup.md

 ![Emulator Components](images/emulatorcomponents.png)

-Firstly, the directional lighting in the emulator does not interact with the VisStudio, so you will want to either delete your previous directional lighting, or change it to not interact with the VisStudio.
-This allows for a more accurate lighting profile within the emulator.

-Next up, you will want to move the VisStudio away from where the camera array will be.
-We recommend that you move the VisStudio far down to keep it out of the way and out of view.
+First up, you will want to move the Model away from where the camera array will be.
+We recommend that you move the Model far down to keep it out of the way and out of view.

 Finally, you will want to move the Camera Array to where you want it in the scene.